mcarvin8/apex-tests-git-delta/README.md

 fix: fix quoting issues Apex::QuoteControllerTest::Apex`
 ```

-The 3 commit messages above will be parsed and the plugin will return the following space-separated string, sorted alphabetically:
+The 3 commit messages above will be parsed to retrieve all test classes found using the regular expression.
+Test classes can be separated by commas, spaces, or both in the commit message.
+This plugin will separate all tests by a single space and sort them alphabetically when creating the final output.

 ```
 AccountTriggerHandlerTest OpportunityTriggerHandlerTest PrepareMySandboxTest QuoteControllerTest
 ```

+This plugin will also save its output to a text file, `runTests.txt` by default unless you provide a different file path via the `--output` flag.

-You could then pass the plugin's output to the `sf project deploy` command:
+You could then save the contents of this text file to a variable and use that variable in the `sf project deploy` command:

 ```
-testclasses=$(sf apex-tests-git-delta delta --from "sha_hash" --to "sha_hash")

-sf project deploy start -x manifest/package.xml -l RunSpecifiedTests -t $testclasses
+sf apex-tests-git-delta delta --from "c7603c25581afe7c443c57e687f2d6abd654ea77" --to "HEAD" --output "runTests.txt" testclasses=$(<runTests.txt) sf project deploy start -x manifest/package.xml -l RunSpecifiedTests -t $testclasses
 ```